 Co-host Nora O'Donnell's talking to Major Garrett, formerly of Fox News.

-Now he's the chief White House correspondent for CBS, talking about Obama announcing his executive orders today to strengthen enforcement of equal pay laws for women.
+Now he's the chief White House correspondent for CBS talking about Obama announcing his executive orders today to strengthen enforcement of equal pay laws for women.

-How'd it explain that, Major?
+How do they explain that, Major?

 The White House is getting, as you indicated, Nora, roughed up by its own pay equity rhetoric.